feliperomero3/angular-auction/README.md

 bid on it.
 The information on the latest bids will be pushed by the server to all users subscribed to such notifications.

 _Note_: this project was generated with Angular CLI 12.
-The book used an older version.
+The book uses an older version.

 ## Prerequisites